NibiruChain/sai-docs/README.md

 ## Why Sai?

 * **Oracle settlement:** Simple and easy price behavior so there's no internal surprises.
 We rely on a combination of [Nibiru's Oracle](https://nibiru.fi/docs/ecosystem/oracle/), which aggregates prices from leading exchanges like Binance, Bybit, and OKX through Nibiru's decentralized validator network, and custom feeds for certain markets.
-* **Leverage**: Amplify your exposure with up to 150x leverage (exact max set by each market and pairs).
+* **Leverage**: Amplify your exposure with up to 100x leverage (exact max set by each market and pairs).
-* **Simple On-Chain Experience**: Manage everything in one intuitive UI, leveraging one click trading, automated order triggering etc.
+* **Simple On-Chain Experience**: Manage everything in one intuitive UI, leveraging one click trading, automated order triggering, etc.
 * **Custom Orders**: Market, limit, stop, and advanced triggers for Take Profits and Stop Losses.

 Use the sidebar navigation to jump to any topic or type a keyword (e.g. "leverage," "limit order") in the search bar.